Culture of Croatia: Painting

 Gothic painting is less well-preserved, and the finest works are in Istria such as the fresco-cycle of Vincent from Kastav in the Church of Holy Mary in Škriljinah near Beram, from 1474.
 From that time are two of the best and most decorated illuminated liturgical books made by monks from Split, Hvals’ Zbornik (today in Zagreb) and the Missal of the Bosnian Duke Hrvoje Vukčić Hrvatinić (now in Istanbul).

 The most prominent painter from Croatia was Federiko Benković who worked almost his entire life in Italy, while an Italian, Francesco Robba, did the best Baroque sculptures in Croatia.

 In Austrian countries at the beginning of the 19th century the Romantic movement in Croatia was sentimental, gentle and subtle.
 Vlaho Bukovac brought the spirit of impressionism from Paris, and he strongly influenced the young artists (including the authors of "Golden Hall").
 On the Millennium Exhibition in Budapest they were able to set aside all other artistic options in Austro-Hungary.

 Modern art in Croatia began with the Secession ideas spreading from Vienna and Munich, and post-Impressionism from Paris.
 Young artists would study the latest trends and integrate them into their own work.
-Many strove to bring a native cultural identity into their art, for example themes of national history and legends, and some of the artwork following the First World War contained a strong political message against the ruling Austro-Hungarian state.
-A change was noticeable in 1919 with a move to flatter forms, and signs of cubism and expressionism were evident.
+Many strove to bring a native cultural identity into their art, for example themes of national history and legends, and some of the artwork during and following the First World War contained a strong political message against the ruling Austro-Hungarian state.
+As Croatian lands joined the Kingdom of Yugoslavia after the war, a change was noticeable in 1919 with a move to flatter forms, and signs of cubism and expressionism were evident.
 In the 1920s, the Earth Group sought to reflect reality and social issues in their art, a movement that also saw the development of naive art.
 By the 1930s there was a return to more simple, classical styles.

 Following the Second World War, artists everywhere were searching for meaning and identity, leading to abstract expressionism in the U.S. and art informel in Europe.
-In the new Yugoslavia, the communist socialist realism style never took hold, but bauhaus ideas led to geometric abstraction in paintings and simplified spaces in architecture.
+The early split with the rest of the Eastern Bloc in the new Socialist Yugoslavia which Croatia was a constituent republic of allowed for greater artistic freedom, with socialist realism style never truly taking hold.
+Bauhaus ideas led to geometric abstraction in paintings and simplified spaces in architecture.
 In the 1960s, non-conventional forms of visual expression took hold along with a more analytical approach to art, and a move towards new media, such as photography, video, computer art, performance art and installations, focusing more on the artists' process.
 Art of the 1970s was more conceptual, figurative and expressionist.
 However, the 1980s brought a return to more traditional painting and images.